Polluted Runoff Control Program

 Although these two federal statues are distinct, their environmental goals overlap.
-In an effort to integrate polluted runoff implementation activities under CWA and CZARA, Hawai`i established a single plan—Hawai`i’s Implementation Plan for Polluted Runoff Control (July 2000).
-The Plan describes a combination of voluntary and regulatory activities and programs implemented by local, state and federal agencies intended to control polluted runoff and includes a 15-year program strategy and five-year implementation plan.
+In an effort to integrate polluted runoff implementation activities under CWA and CZARA, Hawai’i established a single plan—Hawai’i’s Nonpoint Source Management Plan (2015-2020).
+The Plan describes a combination of voluntary and regulatory activities and programs implemented by local, state and federal agencies intended to control polluted runoff and includes a five-year implementation plan.

-- Hawai`i’s Coastal Nonpoint Pollution Control Management Plan (June 1996)
+- Hawai’i’s Coastal Nonpoint Pollution Control Program (CNPCP) plans

 - Hawai’i Local Action Strategy to Address Land-Based Pollution Threats to Coral Reefs (March 2004)

 Polluted Runoff End of Fiscal Year Reports

 - End Of Fiscal Year Report 2013

 - End Of Fiscal Year Report 2012

 - End Of Fiscal Year Report 2006